univention/univention-corporate-server/doc/manual/domain-ldap/single-sign-on.rst

 provider is not installed by default and should be installed via the |UCSAPPC|.

-For an extensive documentation, describing the configuration of the App, creating clients, and more, refer to :external+uv-keycloak-ref:ref:`index`.
+For an extensive documentation, describing the configuration of the App, creating clients, and more, refer to :external+uv-keycloak-ref:ref:`doc-entry`.